Table of Contents

 With the advancement of molecular science; three main signaling pathways have been extensively studied in this prospect.
 They can be summarized as follows:

-- Altered metabolism towards reinstatement of cellular homeostasis
+- Altered metabolism towards the reinstatement of cellular homeostasis

 - Escalated stress response